-We present adjusted net revenue, adjusted EBITDA and adjusted net profit, each of which are non-IFRS financial measures.
-You should not consider these non-IFRS financial measures as substitutes for or superior to revenue, in the case of adjusted net revenue, or net profit, in the case of adjusted EBITDA and adjusted net profit, each prepared in accordance with IFRS.
+We present Total Adjusted Net Revenue, Adjusted EBITDA and Adjusted Net Profit, each of which are non-IFRS financial measures.
+You should not consider these non-IFRS financial measures as substitutes for or superior to revenue, in the case of Total Adjusted Net Revenue, or net profit, in the case of Adjusted EBITDA and Adjusted Net Profit, each prepared in accordance with IFRS.
 Furthermore, because these non-IFRS financial measures are not determined in accordance with IFRS, they are susceptible to varying calculations and may not be comparable to other similarly titled measures presented by other companies.
 We encourage investors and others to review our financial information in its entirety and not rely on a single financial measure.